kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 ## Streaming Message Queue
 Streaming message queue is one of the core building blocks of the system.
 It plays as a message broker that collect and distribute immediate results.
 All of the data collected from data source phase are pushed to the streaming message queue.
 The message queue is a kafka cluster composed by multiple brokers.

 There are many alternative databases or file systems like HDFS/MySQL for storing collected data.
 However, these storage alternatives are more suitable for batch processing than streaming processing.
 We prefer kafka for two reasons: First, we really don't care about data lost.
-According to the official statistics from twitter, the number of tweets sent per day is over 500 million.<ref>https://business.twitter.com/</ref> Loosing some of the messages will not affect our analysis much.
+According to the official statistics from twitter, the number of tweets sent per day is over 500 million.
+Loosing some of the messages will not affect our analysis much.
 So, at-most-once delivery semantics is sufficient for our case.
 Second, we really care about throughput and latency.
 Because cryptocurrecy market vary every seconds.

 MySQL is a traditional database that provides a rich set of transactionl operations.
 However, it's not suitable for storing large volume of data.
 Because it's not designed as a distributed database, and its throughput is limitted by a single machine.